georgia-tech-db/evadb/README.md

 git config core.hooksPath .githooks
 ```

+Installation of EVA also involves downloading the MySQL database via https://dev.mysql.com/downloads/.
+The tables from EVA are stored in a MySQL database.

 ## Development / Contributing

 We invite you to help us build the future of visual data management DBMSs.